jraguDataGuy/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 Consumers are what drive our business.
 In order to maximize our profits, we will need to make sure we stand out against our competition.
 I would preferably want to run data on consumer preferences first to get information on what drives their buying decisions.
 For the sake of this exercise, let's assume fuel economy is the number 1 factor in choosing a vehicle.
 We can easily evaluate our vehicles vs the competition.

 **Null and Alternative Hypothesis**
 Our null hypothesis would be that MechaCar fuel economy is better than our competition.
-The alternate would prove our competition is superior
+The alternate would prove our competition is superior.

 **Testing**
 To prove this, I would use a t-test in which we subgroup cars by their maker.
 We would then take the mean of our fuel economy data and assume it to be the mean of the other car companies to compare.
-For each company in which we reject our null, we will know a consumer is potentially more likely to select that vehicle
+For each company in which we reject our null, we will know a consumer is potentially more likely to select that vehicle.

 **Data Needs**
 We will need data of fuel economy for cars split out by maker.